Call 503.244.8787

 4. Seek and find a comfort zone of topics for both you and the potential customer or sponsored representative.
 Examples are career, hobbies, pets, photography, kids, vacation spots, etc.

-5. Have established representatives share examples of role play to encourage new representatives to practice role playing with others
+5. Have established representatives share examples of role-playing to encourage new representatives to practice role-playing with others

 Leave a Reply